 *Families in the higher income ranges may have more than one student enrolled in college to qualify for aid.

-A financial aid package typically includes a combination of need-based scholarships, grants, loans and part-time work that together meet a student's full financial need.
+A financial aid package typically includes a combination of need-based scholarships, grants and part-time work that together meet a student's full financial need.

 |Tuition for full-time students in degree programs